wix-incubator/commons-validator-js/README.md

 validator.isValid('chuck.norris@gmail.com'); //=> true
 validator.isValid('chuck.norris@gmail.con'); //=> false (can your validator do this?)
 ```

+### Usage - bower
+Install the library and its dependencies: `bower install commons-validator-js`.
+Reference the library and its dependencies:
+  `bower_components/commons-validator-js/dist/commons-validator-js.js`
+  `bower_components/lodash/dist/lodash.js`
+  `bower_components/punycode/punycode.js`

-This library can also be installed using `bower install commons-validator-js`.
-Once you reference `bower_components/commons-validator-js/dist/commons-validator-js.js` you can then use the global variable `var EmailValidator = CommonsValidator.EmailValidator;` and proceed as shown in the npm example above.
+Then use the global constructor: `var EmailValidator = CommonsValidator.EmailValidator;` and proceed as shown in the npm usage example above.

 [downloads-image]: https://img.shields.io/npm/dm/commons-validator-js.svg